 - Held Payments (Escrow) are owned by the address that placed them.

 - Owner directories list all the ledger nodes that contribute to an address's owner reserve.
 However, the owner directory itself does not count towards the reserve.

 Owner Reserve Edge Cases

-The Ripple Consensus Ledger considers an OfferCreate transaction to be an explicit statement of willingness to hold an asset.
+The XRP Ledger considers an OfferCreate transaction to be an explicit statement of willingness to hold an asset.
 Consuming the offer automatically creates a trust line (with limit 0, and a balance above that limit) for the

 taker_pays currency if such a trust line does not exist.
 However, if the offer's owner does not hold enough XRP to also meet the owner reserve requirement of the new trust line, the offer is considered unfunded.
 See also: Lifecycle of an Offer.